thunderbird/webext-docs/tabs.rst

    .. api-member::
-      :name: with the :permission:`compose` permission, this now works in the document of email messages during composition.
+      :name: With the :permission:`compose` permission, this now works in the document of email messages during composition.

 .. api-header::
    :label: Parameters